noxtgm/microbit-rock-paper-scissors/README.md

 # Microbit Rock Paper Scissors

 A multiplayer rock, paper, scissors game recreated for the Microbit card.
 This game is a `r e v o l u t i o n a r y` 2 player game.
-This game was made last year for a school project, it was designed to work on a card that has 2 buttons, an accelerometer, and a 9x9 LED screen.
+This game was made last year for a school project, it was designed to work on a Microbit card that has 2 buttons, an accelerometer, and a 9x9 LED screen.

 ## ⚙️ Installation